Great Phone Offers With All You Can Eat Data | Three.ie

 3. Set up Android Device Manager

 You can check out Android Device Manager by going to Settings > Personal > Google > Services > Security > Android Device Manager.
 If you want to make sure it’s working, go to http://android.com/devicemanager, sign into your Google account and check if your device is showing.
-If it’s not preloaded on your phone, you can find it here.
+If Device Manager is not preloaded on your phone, you can find it, here.

 5.png

-For further peace of mind, check out Three SOS phone insurance
+For further peace of mind, why not check out Three SOS phone insurance?

 4. Secure your device